revilowaldow/BITC/Sessions/2026/03 22 - Session 62.md

 <hr>

-Take body of evangeline stifka to the temple of the lifegiver
+Take body of Evangeline stifka to the temple of the lifegiver

 Rejected by [[Liera Lov]] for the lifegiver
 Go to the [[Eternal Queen]] instead